malletgaetan/website-rover/README.md

 In the case the script tells you that he's actually getting rate limited, then this tools can't help you at this time ¯\_(ツ)_/¯

+## authentication

+If we a website you want to rover need authentication, add custom headers in the custom_headers file, these are added to each requests

 ## enhancements

 - [x] support custom HTTP headers (authentication website)
 - [x] add browser headers
 - [ ] handle list of proxies
+- [x] results should be in logic order